a-brugnoli/fea-class-3A/README.md

 PC2:
  + Euler-Bernoulli beam under affine load;
- + Euler-Bernoulli and Timoshenko beams stiffness using FE assembly and Castigliano theorem
+ + Euler-Bernoulli and Timoshenko beams stiffness using FE assembly and Castigliano theorem.

-PC3: quadratic Lagrange elements for truss structures
+PC3: quadratic Lagrange elements for truss structures.

-PC4: analysis of a truss frame, illustration of linear system ill-conditioning
+PC4: analysis of a truss frame, illustration of linear system ill-conditioning.